jidongxiao/networksecurity/labs/mitm_ssh/README.md

 This lab will once again demonstate what a coffee shop employee can do.
 Assume a coffee shop employee has physical access to the store's wifi router.
 In this lab, you will be acting like this employee.
 Since store customers will be connecting to this wifi router, this wifi router naturally will serve as the gateway machine, and as the gateway machine it naturally can be used to perform man-in-the-middle attack.

-In this lab, the attacker will capture the user's SSH username and password, even though people have all told you that SSH uses encryption.
+In this lab, the attacker will pose as the legitimate SSH server, and capture the user's SSH username and password, even though people have all told you that SSH uses encryption.

 ### Assumption